Mandatory HMO Licence Fee Is Now £1,400

 What happens if I don’t get a licence?

 Operating without a required licence is a criminal offence under the Housing Act 2004.
-Hackney Council can impose civil penalties of up to £40,000 per offence (effective 1 May 2026), prosecute (unlimited fine), and tenants may apply for a Rent Repayment Order to recover up to 24 months’ rent.
+Hackney Council can impose civil penalties of up to £40,000 per offence (in force since 1 May 2026), prosecute (unlimited fine), and tenants may apply for a Rent Repayment Order to recover up to 24 months’ rent.

 Are Section 257 HMOs included?